Plutonomicon/plutarch-plutus/README.md

 # Why Plutarch?
 Plutarch written validators are often significantly more efficient than Plutus Tx written validators.
 With Plutarch, you have much more fine gained control of the Plutus Core you generate, without giving up any type information.

 To put things into perspective, one validator script from a large production contract was rewritten in Plutarch, changed from Plutus Tx.
 Here's the comparison between the Plutarch script's execution cost compared to the Plutus Tx script's execution cost.
-These numbers were gathered by simulating the whole contract flow on a testnet-
+These numbers were gathered by simulating the whole contract flow on a testnet:

 | Version            | CPU         | Memory  | Script Size |
 | ------------------ | ----------- | ------- | ----------- |